 Population and traffic density are two geographical factors that drive up overall rates in Hamilton.
 Individual motorists can do little about these factors.
 The best defense against high premiums rests on a driver’s history of both traffic offenses and insurance claims.
 No tickets and no claims ensure the best rates.

 Ontario’s car insurance system does provide opportunities for motorists to control coverage and costs.
 With over 100 insurance companies in the province, comparison shopping is the best way to the lowest rates.
 That’s where Ratelab comes in.
 Ratelab’s car insurance calculator searches through dozens of insurance industry partners on your behalf.
 You enter information once, and the Ratelab search engines match your needs to companies offering the products important to you.
 The best matches at the lowest price are then passed to you in the form of no-cost, no-obligation quotes.
 Armed with this information, you’ve got the upper hand when hunting for an insurance deal.

 Located at the western tip of Lake Ontario, Hamilton is the middle point of the Golden Horseshoe, a built-up commercial and industrial region stretching around the lake from Oshawa to Niagara.
-The city has its origins after the War of 1812 when a town site was started south of the harbour.
-Named after its founder, George Hamilton, the city became an industrial and manufacturing centre early in its history.
+The city has its origins after the War of 1812 when a townsite was started south of the harbor.
+Named after its founder, George Hamilton, the city became an industrial and manufacturing center early in its history.

 Driving in Hamilton

 - Hamilton is a two-level city.
 The lower part is just above the water level of Lake Ontario, while the upper part sits on the Niagara Escarpment.
 This is the same geological formation over which Niagara Falls cascades.
 Street names in the city often reflect where they are.
 Upper and Lower James and Upper and Lower Wentworth are two examples.